collectionspace/Tools/qa-webapp-tests/README.md

 # CSpaceAutomatedTesting

-This repository is for automated files written in Gherkin and Ruby with the Cucumber tool, Capybara library, Selenium driver, and other gems (e.g. rspec, capybara-screenshot).
+This repository is for automated files written in Gherkin and Ruby with the Capybara library, Selenium driver, and other gems (e.g. rspec, capybara-screenshot).

 ## I. Setting Up
 To get started, install the latest versions of Ruby: